Blog

 If the zombie-like crawling roots of Cogongrass weren’t scary enough, they also produce tiny seeds that are carried, on average, 16 feet from the flower’s origin.

-Contrary to instinct, growth of Cogongrass is not slowed by mechanical cutting of its blades.
-The rhizomes continue to crawl their way through your field or yard.
-In fact, with its nice, clean haircut, Cogongrass seems more like a crabgrass that can be ignored.
-And it usually is ignored.
-Meanwhile, it continues to spread at nearly the same rate.
+Contrary to instinct, the growth of Cogongrass is not slowed by mechanically cutting its blades.
+The rhizomes continue to crawl through fields or yards.
+In fact, with its neat appearance post-cutting, Cogongrass often resembles crabgrass and is typically ignored, allowing it to spread at nearly the same rate.

-To add fuel to the fire, burning will only further help Cogongrass.
-While fire might remove its disposable blades in a different way, it still doesn’t harm the root structure below the sand, which continues to spread and thicken.
+Burning also aids Cogongrass.
+While fire may remove its disposable blades, it does not harm the root structure below the sand, which continues to spread and thicken.

 Effective Treatment of Cogongrass